alexrony21/Hotmail-Valid-Email-Checker/README.md

 ## Contact

 If you want to buy this tool, contact me via Telegram [@alexrony21](https://t.me/alexrony21).

-Time wasters will be banned immediately.
+Thanks